Felix-Paetsch/stoff/Short List of Todos.md

 [bigger_projects]
 - ID / reference system (see proposal)
 - Which methods should be recorded and which not? (& how to set that)
+- fix recording system
+- Rendering: Only render snapshots once (?) maybe as a new "rendered_snapshot"

 ## PatternLib
 - Sewing Sketch Updates